phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 [`step_by`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.step_by
 [`flat_map`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.flat_map

 The return type of the function uses the [`impl Trait`] feature.
-This way, we can specify that we return some type that implements the [`Iterator`] trait with item type `UnusedPhysFrame`, but don't need to name the concrete return type.
+This way, we can specify that we return some type that implements the [`Iterator`] trait with item type `PhysFrame`, but don't need to name the concrete return type.
 This is important here because we _can't_ name the concrete type since it depends on unnamable closure types.

 [`impl Trait`]: https://doc.rust-lang.org/book/ch10-02-traits.html#returning-types-that-implement-traits
 [`Iterator`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html